A Slice of Danish

 By the time we cycled into the medieval market town of Koge, the sun was shining.
 In the cobblestoned market square, where they once burned witches at the stake (1610-1632) the bric-a-brac stalls are doing a slow trade.
 Nobody seems to want Grandma’s tea set or collection of miniature porcelain horses.

 The quaint village of Vemmtofte with its Danish thatched houses behind manicured gardens, sits comfortably on the warm waters of the Baltic Sea.
-We camped in the purpose built hiker and cyclist area in a classic Scandinavian shelter.
+We camped in the purpose-built hiker and cyclist area in a classic Scandinavian shelter.
+The owner said ‘ you are only the second Australians we have had here as guests in 25 years ‘

 At Zealand, we take the narrow cycle path over the famous Dronning Alexandrines Bridge to the little island in the Baltic Sea known as Mons, where we embrace the darkness.

 Mons is the home of Scandinavia’s first Dark Sky Park.
-Mons went black three years ago and is a certified by the International Dark Sky Association (IDA).
-A marvellous treat to see the splendour of the cosmos from the Northern hemisphere!
+Mons went black three years ago and is certified by the International Dark Sky Association (IDA).
+A marvelous treat to see the splendor of the cosmos from the Northern Hemisphere! without any interfering ambient light pollution.

-Traditionally, Scandinavian countries rank highest on the world liveability and happiness scales, however, Kim believed the recent waves of immigration from the Middle East were creating tensions.
+Traditionally, Scandinavian countries rank highest in the world on the livability and happiness scales, however, Kim believed the recent waves of immigration from the Middle East were creating tensions, the shock of the new I guess.

-On a sunny Sunday afternoon, Cycling through the migrant areas of Copenhagen we passed the delightfully named Kebabistan, middle eastern takeaway, where blonde locals queued for Shawarmas and Falafel.
+On a sunny Sunday afternoon, Cycling through the migrant areas of Copenhagen we passed the delightfully named Kebabistan, a Middle Eastern takeaway, where polite lines of blonde locals queued for Shawarmas and Falafel.

-Food is often the entre migrant groups use as their first successful step to wider social intergration.
-Yum !
+Food is often the entre migrant groups use as their first successful step to wider social integration.
+Yum!

 Categories: Australia 2017, World tour 2017